Small Group Counseling at NLE

 Coping with Anger

 Making appropriate choices to deal with anger and frustration.
 This group involves learning various "chill skills" such as taking a "one-minute vacation", get moving, get creative, positive self-talk, "making lemonade", counting, and taking deep breaths.
-We will use role-playing, problem solving using age-appropriate scenarios and plenty of practice to make sure students in the group have a comfort level with the strategies.
+We will use role-playing, problem solving with age-appropriate scenarios and plenty of practice to make sure students in the group have a comfort level with the strategies.

 Changing Families (Divorce, separation, blended families, deployment, and other transitions)